eprbell/dali-rp2/README.dev.md

     * class fields are private (prepended with double-underscore).
 Fields that need public access have a read-only property.
 Write-properties are not used;
     * @dataclass classes have `frozen=True`;
 * runtime checks: parameters of public functions are type-checked at runtime;
-* type hints: all variables and functions have Python type hints;
+* type hints: all variables and functions have Python type hints (with the exception of local variables, for which type hints are optional);
 * no id-based hashing: classes that are added to dictionaries and sets redefine `__eq__()`, `__neq__()` and `__hash__()`;
 * encapsulated math: all high-precision math is done via `RP2Decimal` (a subclass of Decimal), to ensure the correct precision is used throughout the code. `RP2Decimal` instances are never mixed with other types in expressions;
 * f-strings only: every time string interpolation is needed, f-strings are used;
+* no raw strings (unless they occur only once): use global constants instead;
 * logging: logging is done via the `logger` module;
 * no unnamed tuples: dataclasses or named tuples are used instead;
 * one class per file (with exceptions for trivial classes);